-Item (10) An event requiring the emergency use of oxygen
+Item (10) An event requiring the emergency use of oxygen.

-This does not include the use of oxygen by non-flight crew due to medical conditions.
+- This does not include the use of oxygen by non-crew due to medical conditions. - This includes the inadvertent deployment of the passenger oxygen system and any situation where the aircraft's cabin pressure warning system is genuinely activated.